mstksg/inCode/copy/entries/lazy.md

 Think of it like laying a mine for poor old GHC to encounter.
 GHC tries to evaluate things, but when it tries to evaluate `undefined`, it immediately explodes and tells you that it has a boo-boo.
-Our investigation now becomes "is this mine ever tripped, or not?"
+Our investigation becomes reframed as "is this mine ever tripped, or not?"

 :::::: {.note}